 While it was never illegal to sell for-profit health insurance, as Cigna and Aetna have done since the early 1950s, for-profit plans grew slowly.
 As rising healthcare costs became a serious political issue in the 1970s, HMOs (Health Maintenance Organizations) were viewed as a market-based solution to rising federal healthcare expenses.
 President Nixon signed the HMO Act of 1973, which Congress approved with bipartisan support.
 Over time, this led to tremendous growth in for-profit HMOs and other health insurance enterprises.
 In 1994, "the Blues" allowed their member companies to become for-profit, and now most of them are.

 As health insurance companies' primary focus turned to profits (or retained earnings, for the remaining not-for-profits) and shareholder return, their efforts to avoid paying for healthcare resulted in an enormous bureaucracy of claims deniers, negotiators, and case managers, in addition to their already substantial overhead costs for advertising, marketing, and claims processing.
 Their efforts generated a corresponding explosion of costs to doctors and hospitals in order to get payments preauthorized and approved for services recommended and rendered.
 With over 900 separate insurance companies and thousands of plans, administrative overhead now accounts for over one-third of total US healthcare spending.
-As our 2021 total spending was $4.1 billion, that's over one trillion dollars being spent on administrative overhead rather than actual healthcare.
+As our 2022 total spending was $4.5 billion, that's well over one trillion dollars being spent on administrative overhead rather than actual healthcare.
 Savings from reducing this enormous administrative burden could be used to provide comprehensive health care for all Americans.

 Despite all that money we spend, we can't claim to have the world's best healthcare.